Zhao Kuo: Battle of Changping

 Unknown to the Zhao troops, Bai Qi had purposely feigned retreat to encircle and annihilate the entire Zhao force.
 Bai Qi had decided that to defeat the large Zhao army, the best method would be to trap them and slowly starve them to death.

-With the Zhao army under the command of the overaggressive Zhao Kuo, who had almost no experience in leading an army as strong as almost half a million, Bai Qi's timing was perfect.
-Now with the enemy deep inside the Bai Qi's trap, Bai Qi sent his elite cavalry brigades to attack the rear of Zhao army and occupied the lightly-defended Zhao fortresses back in Changping.
-Simultaneously, he also sent his troops to pincer attack the Zhao army from both flanks.
-Furthermore, Bai Qi demanded for his cavalry to strike through the gap between Zhao Kuo's aggressive cavalry and huge infantry divisions and divide his army in half.
+Bai Qi's timing was perfect.
+Now with the Zhao army deep inside Bai Qi's trap, Bai Qi sent his elite cavalry brigades to attack the Zhao army's rear and occupied the lightly-defended Zhao fortresses back in Changping.
+Simultaneously, he also sent his troops to launch a pincer attack from both flanks.
+Furthermore, Bai Qi demanded his cavalry strike through the gap between Zhao Kuo's aggressive cavalry and huge infantry divisions, dividing his army in half.
 Zhao Kuo was trapped, with most of his force in a tiny pocket, and was forced to entrench his army and wait for aid.

 With its food and water supplies cut off by the Qin army, Zhao Kuo's force slowly began to thirst and starve.
-The situation only deteriorated when the force could not find water even after it dug as deep as a few zhang.
-Zhao Kuo led numerous counterstrikes, only to be repelled by the Qin army, which was famous for its invincible archers and "rain of arrows."
+The situation only deteriorated when the army could not find water even after it dug as deep as a few zhang.
+Zhao Kuo led numerous counterstrikes, only to be repelled by the Qin army, which was famous for its invincible archers and crossbowmen's ability to "rain bolts and arrows."

-Without any reinforcement from the state of Zhao and running out of water and food after it had held out for 40 days, a desperate Zhao Kuo finally ordered his army to attempt to breakout.
+Without any reinforcement from Zhao and running low of water and food after 40 days, a desperate Zhao Kuo finally ordered his army to attempt to breakout.
 Heavily outnumbered and exhausted, the Zhao soldiers were cut down like crops by the Qin troops.
-Zhao Kuo himself was killed during the breakout by the Qin archers.
+Zhao Kuo himself was killed during the breakout by the Qin archers and crossbowmen.
 The rest of his troops surrendered after Zhao Kuo's death, and the 450,000 strong army was annihilated.